peelframework/peel/_manual/environment-configurations.md

 One of the main advantages of Peel is the ability to share hand-crafted configurations for a set of systems on a particular host environment.
 The suggested way to do so is through a dedicated Git repository.
 If you are using a versioned bundle, can then link the respository as [a Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-For example, if the ACME cluster has a shared configuration available [at GitHub](https://github.com/stratosphere/peelconfig.acme), you can use the following command to add it as Git submodule in your `peel-wordcount` bundle:
+For example, we offer an example ACME cluster has a shared configuration available [at GitHub](https://github.com/stratosphere/peelconfig.acme), you can use the following command to add it as Git submodule in your `peel-wordcount` bundle:

 {% highlight bash %}
 git submodule add \